Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

-Berkey Phoenix PFAS, Heavy Metals & Radiologicals Test Results
+Berkey Phoenix PFAS, Radiologicals, Petroleum & Disinfection Byproduct Test Results

 Executive Summary: Emerging Contaminants Removed

-Independent laboratory testing by RAYNU Analytical Labs (Bangalore, India) confirms the Berkey Phoenix Gravity New Millennium Edition Filter achieves 99.8%+ removal of PFAS "forever chemicals," 99.9%+ removal of radiological elements, and 99.5%+ removal of heavy metals including chromium, cobalt, molybdenum, vanadium, and uranium.
+Independent laboratory testing by RAYNU Analytical Labs confirms the Berkey Phoenix Gravity New Millennium Edition Filter achieves 99.8%+ removal of PFAS "forever chemicals" across 7 compounds, 99.9%+ removal of radiological elements, and 99%+ removal of petroleum contaminants.
+A separate long-term capacity study verified PFOA and PFOS removal sustained through 1,500 liters of continuous use.

 ⚠️ Why PFAS & Radiological Testing Matters